wp-plugins/vindi-assinaturas-e-cobranca-recorrente/readme.txt

   d.
 The user's login information will come to them in an email.
 It is helpful to tell them to check their email to get that information and allow them to login.
   e.
 This email is the typical New User email, and you can modify it via other plugins.
 3. Got to the Vindi settings section of the WordPress admin area.
   a.
-Add your API Key (you get this from Vindi when logged in)
+Add your API Key (you get this from vindi.com.br when logged in)
   b.
 Your Domain is the subdomain you get when creating a new site inside of the Vindi system
   c.
 Mode, leave it Test until you're ready to make it live.
   d.
 Sign-up Type should be left at Default unless you know what you're doing.